-Parameter- Configuration File

-phone_setting.lcd_logo.mode <y0000000000xx>.cfg</y0000000000xx>

-Configures the logo mode of the LCD screen.
+Parameter- Configuration File phone_setting.lcd_logo.mode <y000000000xx>.cfg</y000000000xx> Description Configures the logo mode of the LCD screen.
 If it is set to 0 (Disabled), the IP phone is not allowed to display a logo.
 If it is set to 1 (System logo), the LCD screen will display the system logo.

-Description If it is set to 2 (Custom logo), the LCD screen will display the custom logo (you need to upload a custom logo file to the phone).
+If it is set to 2 (Custom logo), the LCD screen will display the custom logo (you need to upload a custom logo file to the phone).

-For SIPT20P IP phones:

-Enables or disables a text logo.

-If it is set to 0 (Disabled), the IP phone is not allowed to display a text logo.

-If it is set to 1 (Enabled), the LCD screen will display the custom text logo.
+Note: It is not applicable to SIP.T46G IP phones.

 Format Integer

 Default Value 0

-Note : For SIP-T28 IP phones, the default value is 1.

 Range Valid values are:

-Kunge 0-Disabled
+0-Disabled

+1-System logo

+2-Custom logo

+Example phone_setting.lcd_logo.mode = 2